lenchan139/NCBookmark/README.md

 # NCBookmark Viewer
-This is a Veeeeeeeeerrrrrry lightweight browser using webview.
+This is a Veeeeeeeeerrrrrry lightweight viewer for NextCloud Bookamrk.
 I made it because my needs.

 ## Licenses
 Basically, NCBookmark is under GPLv3.